QS2AG/learnAnalytics-public/Microsoft_R_certification_learning_path.md

   - [Sort data](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-data-transform) in various orders, such as ascending and descending; use  `rxSort ` deduplication to [remove duplicate values](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-data-transform); merge data sources using [`rxMerge`](https://msdn.microsoft.com/en-us/microsoft-r/scaler-user-guide-data-transform) and its merge options and types; identify when alternatives to `rxSort` and `rxMerge` should be used

-- Process text using RML packages
+- Process text using

+packages

-  - Create features using RML functions, such as [`featurizeText`](https://github.com/Azure/mr4ds/blob/master/Student-Resources/rmarkdown/6-MML-for-NLP.rmd);  create indicator variables and arrays using RML functions, such as `categorical` and `categoricalHash`; perform feature selection using RML functions
+  - Create features using MicrosoftML functions, such as [`featurizeText`](https://github.com/Azure/mr4ds/blob/master/Student-Resources/rmarkdown/6-MML-for-NLP.rmd);  create indicator variables and arrays using MicrosoftML functions, such as `categorical` and `categoricalHash`; perform feature selection using MicrosoftML functions

 ### [Build predictive models with `RevoScaleR`](https://www.microsoft.com/en-us/learning/exam-70-773.aspx#syllabus-3)